awsdocs/amazon-rekognition-developer-guide/doc_source/API_DeleteProject.md

 Deletes an Amazon Rekognition Custom Labels project\.
 To delete a project you must first delete all models associated with the project\.
 To delete a model, see [ DeleteProjectVersion ](API_DeleteProjectVersion.md)\.

+ `DeleteProject` is an asynchronous operation\.
+To check if the project is deleted, call [ DescribeProjects ](API_DescribeProjects.md)\.
+The project is deleted when the project no longer appears in the response\.

 This operation requires permissions to perform the `rekognition:DeleteProject` action\.

 ## Request Syntax<a name="API_DeleteProject_RequestSyntax"></a>